 After reading Elizabeth's post I felt it made much more sense to call this pattern Old Shale.
 It always reminded me of the ocean; waves and pretty sea shells.
-Even the word Shale almost sounds like Shells.....
+Even the word Shale sounds like Shells.

 I bet you think this looks really difficult to knit right?
 I mean I sure would.

 But guess what?
-It really isn't hard to do at all.
-In fact this is one of those stitch patterns that looks really difficult when it really isn't.
+It really isn't too hard to knit at all.
+In fact it's one of those stitch patterns that look really difficult when it really isn't.
 It just has one pattern row, that's it.
 The other rows are knit and purl.
-I like that.

 And if you knit up a baby blanket or a shawl with this lovely stitch, people are going to think you are a knitting superstar.
 And you will be!